wcphkust/LLM-PLSE-paper/README.md

 ### C.3.
 Research Paradigm

 This category includes studies on benchmarks, empirical evaluations, and surveys.
+The papers that do not belong to the following three categories are purely technical papers.

 - [Benchmark](data/papers/labels/benchmark.md)   (41)
 - [Empirical Study](data/papers/labels/empirical_study.md)   (76)